kframework/llvm-semantics/README.md

-The previous version of LLVM semantics is created by David and Chucky.
+The previous version of LLVM semantics is created by David Lazar from MIT and Chucky Ellison from Google.
 It is located in https://github.com/kframework/llvm-semantics-old.

 Versions of tools used to generate the .ll files: